orion-cirb/Emma_Bacteria/README.md

 ### Plugin description

+* Perform average intensity Z-projection of both channels
-* Detect bacteria on the average intensity Z-projection of channel 2 with Omnipose
+* Detect bacteria on channel 2 with Omnipose
 * Measure intensity of each bacterium in channels 2 and 3, and give their ratio

 ### Dependencies